sammyj-me/sammyj-me.github.io/_posts/2021-03-09-PhoneMount.md

 # *STLs and full build instructions available on [Thingiverse](https://www.thingiverse.com/thing:4853769).*

 I began conceptualizing this project in October 2020.
-I was able to finally print my design after buying a 3D printer in May of 2021.
+I was able to finally print my design after recieving my 3D printer in March of 2021.
 <img src="\media\Project Pics 2021\PhoneMount\standing.jpg" alt="Sketches"/>

 I take a lot of video of myself to review my progress within athletic activities, and it's not always convenient bringing a tripod to the pool or track or the gym,